Toronto Transit Commission fares: Using Presto media

 Other ideas that the TTC had considered in 2015 for the Presto card were distance-based fares and premium fares for rush-hour travel.
 However, a June 2019 TTC report on Presto implementation made no mention of those two ideas.

-For both the future Line 5 Eglinton and Line 6 Finch West light rail lines, the TTC plans to install full-service Presto fare vending machines on the platforms of each surface stop.
-Light rail riders would need to pay or validate their fare on the platform before boarding a light-rail vehicle.
-Grade-separated stations will have subway-style fare gates.
+All Line 5 Eglinton and Line 6 Finch West stations have full-service Presto fare-vending machines.
+Riders on these lines need to pay or validate their fare on the platform before boarding.
+Grade-separated stations have fare gates.

+Fare capping

-By February 2022, the TTC was considering replacing the Presto TTC monthly pass with fare capping.
+As early as February 2022, the TTC considered replacing the Presto TTC monthly pass with a fare capping system.
 This would benefit some riders who are unable to buy the pass up front or who are unsure if they would make enough trips in a month to justify a monthly pass.
-An adult paying the regular fare would need to make 48 trips in a month to justify buying a monthly pass rather than paying by single fares.
+An adult paying the regular fare would need to make 48 trips (later changed to 47 trips) in a month to justify buying a monthly pass rather than paying by single fares.
 The percentage of TTC customers using a monthly pass has fallen from 50 percent in 2015 to 30 percent in 2019, a major cause being that a single fare paid via Presto allows two hours of unlimited travel on the TTC.
-The TTC is also considering a reduction of the concession fare for seniors and youth to bring those fares in line with those charged to Fair Pass users.
+The TTC was also considering a reduction of the concession fare for seniors and youth to bring those fares in line with those charged to Fair Pass users.

+On 1 September 2026, the new monthly fare capping program launched, which caps fares and allows free rides on the TTC for the rest of the corresponding month after riders have paid for 47 trips in a month using their stored balance on a physical or digital Presto card, credit card or debit card and the same payment method is used for all TTC trips in a calendar month.
+This replaced the upfront TTC Presto monthly pass program, with the monthly pass last being offered to the general public in August 2026; however, the adult 12-month pass and post-secondary student monthly pass remain available for purchase.

 One Fare program

-On 26 February 2024, the province's One Fare program was initiated.
-This program provides free transfers for riders transferring between TTC and participating GTHA transit agencies in the 905 regions (such as Brampton Transit, Durham Region Transit, MiWay and York Region Transit) as well as fare discount for those transferring between TTC and GO Transit.
+On 26 February 2024, the TTC began its participation with the Ontario One Fare program.
+This program provides free transfers for riders transferring between TTC and participating GTHA transit agencies using the Presto system in the 905 regions (such as Brampton Transit, Durham Region Transit, MiWay, Oakville Transit and York Region Transit) as well as fare discount for those transferring between TTC and GO Transit.
 The program applies to riders who pay their fares by debit, credit or Presto card, or those using Presto in Google Wallet or Apple Wallet.